roxmer/bibbox-documentation/docs/installation.md

             ProxyPassReverse        /       	        http://212.232.25.224:1090/             # Replace the IP and port
         </VirtualHost>

-5. Now reload the Apache to make it recognize your changes by running `service apache2 reload`.
+5. Now reload Apache to make it recognize your changes by running `service apache2 reload`.
 6. You can now access the BIBBOX from anywhere in the web by calling your domain or IP:Port combination in the browser's address bar!

 ![alt text](images/installation/bibbox.jpg "Welcome to BIBBOX")

-## 5a.) local DNS configuration (local test without domain name)
+## 5b.)
+Local DNS configuration (local test without domain name)

-Iy you would like to test the BIBBOX System localy without a domain you can use smale DNS proxy (aka "Fake DNS") tool to simulate a domain address.
+Iy you would like to test the BIBBOX system locally without a domain you can use a DNS proxy (aka.
+"Fake DNS") to simulate a domain address.

-* Download the dnschef tool https://thesprawl.org/media/projects/dnschef-0.3.zip (Depending on your browser you have to confirm the certificate or add the certificate to an exception list)
+* Download the DNSCchef tool <https://thesprawl.org/media/projects/dnschef-0.3.zip> (Depending on your browser you have to confirm the certificate or add the certificate to an exception list)
 * Unzip the folder
-* Create a file called bibbox.ini, replace the **bibbox.local.domain** with the baseurl you selected and the ip address **192.168.10.10** with the ip your VM is accessable.
+* Create a file called **bibbox.ini**, replace the **bibbox.local.domain** with the **bibboxbaseurl** you selected and the ip address **192.168.10.10** with the IP your VM is accessible.

         [A] # Queries for IPv4 address records *.bibbox.local.domain=**192.168.10.10**

 * Run: **sudo ./dnschef.py --file bibbox.ini -q** in the folder
     * If you get an error like:

+            ```
             Traceback (most recent call last):
             File "./dnschef.py", line 39, in <module>
             from dnslib import *
             ImportError: No module named dnslib
+            ```
-        * You need to add the requerd moduls to your system: sudo pip install dnslib
+        you need to add the required modules to your system: `sudo pip install dnslib`